 Any consideration paid on the exercise of these options together with the related contributed surplus associated with the exercised options is recorded as share capital.
-The Group incurred share based expense of \$12,000 during the year ended 31 December 2019 (2018: \$126,000).
+The Group did not incur share-based expense during the year ended 31 December 2020 (2019: \$12,000).